sspanak/tt9/CONTRIBUTING.md

   - `ID` must be the next available number.
   - Set `isPunctuationPartOfWords` to `true`, if you need to use the 1-key for typing words, such as: `it's`, `a'tje` or `п'ят`.
 Otherwise, it would not be possible to type them, nor will they appear as suggestions. `false` will allow faster typing when apostrophes or other punctuation are not part of the words.
 - Add the new language to the list in `LanguageCollection.java`.
 You only need to add it in one place, in the constructor.
 Please, be nice and maintain the alphabetical order.
-- Optionally, translate Traditional T9 in your language, by adding `res/values-your-lang/strings.xml`.
-The Android Studio translation editor is very handy.

 ### Dictionary Formats